muntisa/mDL-ArtTransfer/README.md

 ## Running

-With the default parameters ( --content_folder='contents', --style_folder='styles', --output_folder='outputs', --iterations=200):
+Using the default parameters ( --content_folder='contents', --style_folder='styles', --output_folder='outputs', --iterations=200), mDL-ArtTransfer will get as inputs all the files from contents and styles folders and it will make all the pairs content-style to produce a combined image in the outputs folder, for each algorithm.

+GENERATED images (outputs) = CONTENT images x STYLE images x 4 algorithms

 `python mDL-ArtTransfer.py`

-With yout parameters:
+Using your parameters:

 `python mDL-ArtTransfer.py --content_folder <content folder> --style_folder <style folder> --output_folder <output folder> --iterations <number of iterations>`